renato-favarin/ds_em_producao/README.md

 The sales director of the Rossmann stores wants to estimate the sales forecast for the next 6 weeks on its different units spread across Europe.

 ## Solution methodology
-The resolution of the challenge was carried out following the CRISP (Cross-industry standard process for data mining) methodology, which is a cyclical approach that streamlines the delivery of value.
+The resolution of the challenge was carried out following the CRISP (CRoss-Industry Standard Process for data mining) methodology, which is a cyclical approach that streamlines the delivery of value.

 ![crisp_cycle](https://user-images.githubusercontent.com/64495168/129498233-5b3c6cb0-39ce-4187-a96a-c298c7edc95b.png)

 ## Data collection and understanding

 The first step was to collect (from kaggle) and understand the data; soon after, the cleaning of the database and treatment of missing values took place. <br>
-There are 1017209 sales records for 1115 different stores, containing different attributes such as: "store_type", "customers", "assortment", "school_holiday", "open", "promo2", among others.
+There are 1017209 sales records for 1115 different stores, containing different attributes such as: "date", "store_type", "customers", "assortment", "school_holiday", "open", "promo2", "sales", among others.
 The explanation of each of the attributes is available on the notebook. <br>
 To complete the data understanding step, features that will not be available at the time of the forecast were removed, such as the number of customers, which will only be known on the day of sales and, therefore, it would be impractical to train the model with such variable.

 ## Exploratory data analysis guided by a mind map of hypotheses

 The next step was to perform exploratory data analysis (EDA).
-But right before that, a mind map of hypotheses was made in order to guide EDA, generate insights and understand a little more about the database and the most important attributes.
+But right before that, a mind map of hypotheses was made in order to guide the EDA, to generate insights and to understand a little more about the database and the most important attributes.

 ![MindMapHypothesis](https://user-images.githubusercontent.com/64495168/129498190-589e0307-4c29-4dd6-b966-52e2b8f8b874.png)